Devour Madrid Food Tours | 12 Things You Eat On The Ultimate Spanish Food Tour

-If you know me, you know I love to eat.
-I also enjoy the occasional tour when I travel.
+If you know me, you know I love to eat and I also enjoy the occasional tour when I travel.
 Mix those together and you have a pretty happy Arnette!
-I spent a few months in Madrid and joined in on the Ultimate Spanish Cuisine Tour by Devour Madrid Food Tours while I was there.
-I am pretty picky about experiences but this tour was awesome.
-I have already recommended it to my friends and family (sorry vegan friends, not for you!) and now I want to share my experience with you!
+Recently, I spent a few months in Madrid and joined in on the Ultimate Spanish Cuisine Tour by Devour Madrid Food Tours.
+I am pretty picky about experiences but this tour was awesome and have already recommended it to my friends and family (sorry vegan friends, not for you!).
 The best thing about this Ultimate Spanish Food Tour by Devour Madrid Food Tours is that it not only combines delicious Spanish food but also some history of Madrid and Spain as well.
-I love it!
 Learning and eating!
+The Best!

-I met my tour guide Sanne and the rest of my group in Plaza Mayor.
-I was a bit early so I got chatting with a lady who was from Malaga.
-The rest of the group was from the USA, a fun couple from the DC area, and a family from the Mid West.
+To begin my tour, I met my tour guide Sanne and the rest of my group in Plaza Mayor.
+I was a bit early so I got to chatting with a lady who was from Malaga.
+The rest of the group was from the USA including a fun couple from the DC area and a family from the Mid West.
 We made our introductions and then we went on our merry way to the first of 8 stops + a bonus!!!

-A confectionary and cafe that has been open since 1855.
+El Riojano is a confectionary and cafe that has been open since 1855.
 What!!
 Yes!
-We got to go inside and have coffee as well as soletilla (a ladyfinger biscuit) dunked in warm chocolate.
-I know you’ve probably heard of San Gines and churros but this place is lovely and no crazy lines!
+We got to go inside and have coffee as well as a soletilla (a ladyfinger biscuit) dunked in warm chocolate.
+You have probably heard of Chocolateria San Gines and churros but this place is lovely and no crazy lines!

-If a place has been open for over 100 years, they have these plaques on the ground in front of them!!
+If a place has been open for over 100 years in Madrid, a plaque like this is in front

 2nd Stop: El Mercado de San Miguel for vermouth on tap, olives, and other tapas

-I love markets so I have been to this market many times.
-Also, I learned it’s not just for tourists but locals come here too.
-In fact. a local Madrileño friend met me here for drinks before we went out to eat elsewhere.
-So locals and tourists alike enjoy it!
+Markets are my jam, so I have been to Mercado San Miguel several dozens of times.
+It’s not just for tourists, locals do come here too.
+In fact. a local Madrileño took me here on a date for drinks before we went to eat elsewhere.

 Sipping on vermouth